marcolago/flowtime.js/README.md

 Flowtime.js is designed to perfectly fit your viewport and is based on a solid `display: inline-block;` technique.

 **Multiple controlled navigation**.
 You can navigate through pages via links, keyboard or deep-linking.
-Links are managed using the href value targeting a formatted hash destination.
+Links are managed using the href value targeting a formatted hash destination; see the demos source code for an example.
 Keyboard navigation is based on arrow keys with the Shift key as a modifier to jump over fragments or sections, see the command list:

 - **Down or Up Arrows**: navigate to the previous or the next page.
 This is the main navigation input; the entire content is navigable using this keys only.
 If there are fragments in the page every input shows or hides a fragment.